BorissowT/SemanticPodcastSearch/README.md

 #######TIM BORISOW
 ## My real goals
-This is an study example for practicing of making promises in JS. i'm really keen on podcasts.
+This is an study exercise for practicing in making promises in JS. i'm really keen on podcasts.
 It's been always a struggle to me to find a good one.
 So i've decided to make a simple app for selection of json queries with different podcasts.
 For a better result this app supposed to use requests with synonyms of requested by client tags.